5 minute reading time

 Most RV and Vanlife electronics will operate with any deep cycle 12-volt marine battery.
 Most stock RVs come with lead acid batteries because they are cheap, and if you are doing a Van build or an RV build it might be tempting to buy a lead acid battery (also called AGM or SLA) because they are cheap.
 But for the longest run time, most efficient use of solar power, longest lifespan, and best piece of mind we recommend lithium iron phosphate (LiFePO4) batteries.
 Here’s 8 reasons why:

-- Dakota Lithium LiFePO4 batteries will provide double to triple the run time of lead acid.
-More run time means more time on the road without having to plug in at night.
+- Dakota Lithium LiFePO4 batteries will provide double the usable power / run time of lead acid.
+More power / run time means more time on the road without having to plug in at night.
 Allows for boondocking or camping off grid with the confidence that your batteries will get your through the night (or with solar panels near indefinitely).

 - Dakota Lithium batteries last 4X longer than AGM or lead acid batteries and will need to be replaced less often.
 Providing piece of mind and greater lifetime value.
 All backed up by a best in class 11 year warranty.

 - Dakota Lithium weighs 60% less than deep cycle lead acid batteries.
 Less weight means more maneuverability and speed and less wear and tear on your rig.
 And the batteries are light enough that you can easily install and service them yourself.